 The performance monitor services to which NightSim provides access require that the high-resolution timing facility be configured into the kernel of the target systems.
-The high-resolution timing facility provides a means of measuring each process's or LWP's (lightweight process's) execution time.
+The high-resolution timing facility provides a means of measuring the execution time of each process or LWP (lightweight process).
 It is fully described in the PowerMAX OS Real-Time Guide (0890466).
 The performance monitor facility uses the times that are gathered for each process by the high-resolution timing facility to obtain its timing values.
 As specified by the user, these values may include or exclude time spent servicing interrupts.